kabutos001/dps-react-challenge/README.md

 I have utilized the lovable.dev agent exclusively for the design of the website.
 It gave me a design i deemed fitting for this the challenge after a single prompt:

 `I need you to build some non-distracting, easy to look at ui components for a single-page react application.
 Build at least an input, a dropdown, a title and some paper component which the other elements can sit in for visual separation.
 Be sure to include a dark theme.
 The theme should fit an official website for looking up information - think intuitive, clean.
 I also need a spinner (loading).`

 I published the whole project which was generated from the prompt in [this](https://github.com/kabutos001/dps-frontend-components) repository.
+The components i have taken out of the ai-generated repository are found in the src/components/ui directory.

 ## Additional Thoughts